CunningLogic/cunninglogic.github.io/_posts/2016-10-12-Pork-Explosion-Unleashed.md

 In short, this is a full compromise over usb, which requires no logon access to the device.
 This vulnerability completely bypasses authentication and authorization controls on the device.
 It is a prime target for forensic data extraction.
 While it is obviously a debugging feature, it is a backdoor, it isn't something we should see in modern devices, and it is a sign of great neglect on Foxconn's part.

-For those looking to detect vulnerable devices, you can check for the partitions "ftmboot" amd "ftmdata".
+For those looking to detect vulnerable devices, you can check for the partitions "ftmboot" and "ftmdata".
 The "ftmboot" partition contacts a traditional Android kernel/ramdisk image.
 This one has SELinux disabled, and adb running as root.
 The "ftmdata" partition is mounted on /data during ftm bootmode.
 These partitions are only a sign that the device is vulnerable.
 Nextbit has mitigated this vulnerability by zeroing out these two partitions.

 Author: Jon "jcase" Sawyer